-Cohu has made, and may in the future make, acquisitions of, or significant investments in, businesses with complementary products, services and/or technologies.
-In July, 2001, Cohu acquired the assets of the Automated Systems business from Schlumberger Technologies, Inc. for \$14.2 million in cash.
+Systems business from Schlumberger Technologies, Inc. for \$14.2 million in cash.
 A significant portion of the purchase price was allocated to goodwill and other intangible assets.
 In the fourth quarter of 2002, Cohu invested \$2.5 million in KryoTech, Inc. preferred stock, that was written off in June, 2003, and \$1.7 million in intangible assets for certain technology.

 Acquisitions and investments involve numerous risks, including, but not limited to: 1) difficulties and increased costs in connection with integration of the personnel, operations, technologies and products of acquired businesses; 2) diversion of management's attention from other operational matters; 3) the potential loss of key employees of acquired businesses; 4) lack of synergy, or the inability to realize expected synergies, resulting from the acquisition; 5) failure to commercialize purchased technology; and 6) the impairment of acquired intangible assets and goodwill that could result in significant charges to operating results in future periods.
 In addition, such acquisitions or investments may result in immediate charges to operating results.
-Mergers and acquisitions are inherently risky and the inability to effectively manage these risks could materially and adversely affect Cohu's business, financial condition and results of operations.
+Mergers, acquisitions and investments are inherently risky and the inability to effectively manage these risks could materially and adversely affect Cohu's business, financial condition and results of operations.